emacsmirror/gap-mode/README.txt

 `(customize-group 'gap)` and read and change whatever settings you like.

-If you like to see the help inside emacs, but use other settings inside a terminal then you can add the following to your ~/.gaprc
+If you like to  see the help inside emacs, but use  other settings inside a terminal then you can add the following to your .gaprc file:

     # Versions 4.4 and 4.5 use different formats for environment variables
     if (IsRecord(GAPInfo.SystemEnvironment) and